project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/index.md

 ### Pre-requisites

-If you install Sunbird on any environment or choose any method of installation, the basic minimum prerequisites are:
+If you install Sunbird in any environment or choose any method of installation, the basic minimum prerequisites are:

-   - Use of a Linux OS flavour (developer installation is possible on MacOS)
+   - Use of a Linux OS flavor (developer installation is possible on MacOS)
    - Comfort with use of a terminal as Sunbird installation is triggered from a command-line terminal

 ***Note: The prerequisites are not necessary to try the sandbox option***